EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

     MarkerLabel = iff(set_has_element(Labels, "p"), "p", "q")
 | project TimeGenerated, ClientIP, Computer, QueryName, Lane, MarkerLabel;
 // Lane 2 — bootstrap domain IOC.
 No label-count floor: the bare domain is two labels.
-// endswith on a normalized name, OR exact equality for the apex.
-Consistency, not
-// correction: has_any would work here (breadth is free in a positive lane), but a
-// reader who lifts this block into a suppression filter inherits the Act II hole.
+// Cheap single-token prefilter, then exact apex-or-suffix as the authoritative test.
+// Narrow with something cheap, DECIDE with something structured -- same pattern as
-// Write the boundary-aware form so the safe version is the one that travels. let DomainLane = AaaaLookups
+// the sentinel lane, and the prefilter is chosen so it can only over-match. let DomainLane = AaaaLookups
-| where QueryName has_any (BootstrapDomains)          // cheap term prefilter
+| where QueryName has_any (BootstrapTerms)
 | mv-apply Dom = BootstrapDomains to typeof(string) on (
     summarize DomainHits = countif(QueryName == Dom or QueryName endswith strcat(".", Dom)) )